Kayode Adebowale

-Kayode Oyebode Adebowale FRSC (born 11 January 1962) is a Nigerian professor, scientist and the 13th Vice-chancellor of the University of Ibadan.
-In October 2021, he became the Vice-Chancellor of the University of Ibadan, having formerly served as the deputy vice-chancellor (administration) of the University of Ibadan, and as the dean of the faculty of science in same institution.
+Kayode Oyebode Adebowale FRSC (born 11 January 1962) is a Nigerian professor, scientist and the 13th vice-chancellor of the University of Ibadan.
+In October 2021, he became the vice-chancellor of the University of Ibadan, having formerly served as the deputy vice-chancellor (administration) of the University of Ibadan, and as the dean of the faculty of science in same institution.

-Early Childhood and Education
+Early childhood and education

 Prof Kayode Adebowale was born on 11 January 1962 and he is a native of the Gateway state, Ogun in Western Nigeria.
 He had his primary education at St. Marks Primary School, Oke-Ijaga, Ijebu Igbo between 1967 and 1972 while his secondary was at Ayedaade Grammar School, Ikire between 1973 and 1978.
-He earned his B.Sc in Chemistry in 1984 from the University of Ibadan at the age of 22.
-He received his master's degree and Ph.D from the same university in 1986 and 1991 respectively.
-He began his academic career as a Graduate Assistant from the University of Ibadan and became a professor of industrial chemistry in 2006.
+He earned his BSc in chemistry in 1984 from the University of Ibadan at the age of 22.
+He received his master's degree and PhD from the same university in 1986 and 1991 respectively.
+He began his academic career as a graduate assistant from the University of Ibadan and became a professor of industrial chemistry in 2006.

-Academic Life
+Academic life

 He was once a lecturer at Federal University of Technology.
-He was formerly the Deputy Vice-Chancellor (Administration), University of Ibadan.
-Prof Adebowale, MNI, FRSC, FAS, FAvH, FCSN, FSAN, FPIN is the 13th Vice Chancellor of the University of Ibadan.
+He was formerly the deputy vice-chancellor (administration), University of Ibadan.
+Prof Adebowale, MNI, FRSC, FAS, FAvH, FCSN, FSAN, FPIN is the 13th vice chancellor of the University of Ibadan.

-On Thursday, 14 October 2021, the Council Chairman and Pro-Chancellor of the University, Chief Dr. John Odigie-Oyegun, announced the appointment of Professor Kayode Adebowale as the 13th Vice-Chancellor of the University.
+On Thursday, 14 October 2021, the Council Chairman and Pro-Chancellor of the university, Chief Dr. John Odigie-Oyegun, announced the appointment of Professor Kayode Adebowale as the 13th vice-chancellor of the university.